godotengine/godot-docs/tutorials/export/exporting_for_android.rst

 - ``Java SDK Path`` should be the location where OpenJDK 17 was installed.

 - ``Android Sdk Path`` should be the location where the Android SDK was installed.
+This directory should contain platform-tools/adb.
   - For example ``%LOCALAPPDATA%\Android\Sdk\`` on Windows or ``/Users/$USER/Library/Android/sdk/`` on macOS.

 Once that is configured, everything is ready to export to Android!